BDC Hamburger Icon

 Slack threads

-Threads appear on the right side of the screen when you reply to a contribution directly.
+Threads appear on the right side of the screen when you reply to a channel message directly.
 Image credit: Slack

-To avoid clutter, ask channel members to use threading in their replies.
+Ask channel members to use threading in their replies to prevent clutter in the chat feed and avoid distracting other workers.
 When they do, their answer or response doesn’t show up in the group discussion.
-Instead, it appears in the right-hand column of your screen, like a side conversation.
+Instead, it appears in a right-hand column that the user can open and close.
+Only someone who clicks the thread will see the messages.

 7. Employ slash commands.